nigelpoulton/ckad-exam-cram/README.md

 1. Click `Kubernetes` in the left navigation pane.
 Your cluster will be listed.
 2. Click the `Delete` button on the far right of your cluster and follow the prompts.
 If you have other clusters, be sure to delete the cluster used for the workshop.
 You may be prompted to type the name of your cluster as confirmation of the operation.

-**Delete any other Linode resources**
+**Delete other Linode resources**

-It's possible that your actions during the workshop created other resources on Linode.com.
-These include NodeBalancers and Volumes.
-These must be deleted to prevent any unwanted costs.
+Previous steps should have deleted all resouces created as part of the lab.
+The following steps are intended to catch any resources not deleted by previous steps.

 1. Click `NodeBalancers` and delete any NodeBalancers created as part of the lab.
 2. Click `Volumes` and clik the three dots to the far right of each volume created as part of the workshop.
 Choose `Delete` from the list and follo the prompts.

 **Revert your `kubeconfig`**

-If you already had `kubectl` installed you will need to revert to your saved `kubeconfig` file.
+If you already had `kubectl` installed, you will need to revert to your saved `kubeconfig` file.

 1. Navigate to the hidden `./kube` folder in your home folder
-2. Rename the `config` file to `config.workshop`
+2. Delete the file called `config`
 3. Rename the `config.bkp` file to `config`

 Your `kubeconfig` is now reverted to it's pre-workshop configuration.